jboss-developer/jboss-wfk-quickstarts/CONTRIBUTING.md

 * Make sure you add the 'Get current project' command and use the replaceable `${currentProject}`  value to avoid hard-coding the project path.
 This ensures that if the quickstart folder is moved, the cheat sheet will work as expected.
 * Do not use the `<action>` tag if it can be avoided.
 It is more fragile than the `<command>` tag, which uses parameters names instead of indexes.
 * Try to highlight the most important features and code for the quickstart.
 Pay particular attention to areas that might confuse developers.
 Cheat sheets require that users execute or skip each step, so you don't want to bore developers with the code that has no impact on the purpose of the quickstart.
+* Make sure `<?xml version="1.0" encoding="UTF-8"?>` is the first line in the `.cheatsheet.xml` file, before the license information.
+This enables the cheat sheet to open automatically when you import the project into JBoss Developer Studio.

 Find Help
 ------------------